310mc/https-310mc.github.io-tl/source/_posts/feature_scout/ties_of_an_index_finger.md

 {% endbubble %}

 {% bubble Subaru norsmile %}
-I mean, isn’t the reason why you were exhausted enough to accidentally trip was ‘cause you were working your butt off on all your jobs?
+I mean, the reason why you were exhausted enough to accidentally trip is ‘cause you were working your butt off on all your jobs, right?

 Well, you could just rest a little or take it easier at work to avoid exhaustion, but… I doubt that’s something Chi~chan-senpai can do.